Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Preliminary and Previous Results

 with probability at least

 \end{lemma*}

 We now want to review a result from percolation theory.
 Without loss of generality, we assume $G_w$ is defined on $\mathbb{Z}^2$ rather than on the finite torus $\mathbb{T}^2$.
-Let us re-normalize (i.e., partition and rescale) $G_w$ into $m$-blocks starting from the $m$-block centered at the origin (see Figure~\ref{fig:goodbad}) and define the graph $G'_w := (\mathcal{V}',\mathcal{E}')$ where $\mathcal{V}'$ is the set of all $m$-blocks and $\mathcal{E}'$ is the set of all pairs of $m$-blocks that are horizontally, vertically, or diagonally adjacent.
-We define a path in $G'_w$ as an ordered set of nodes in this graph such that each pair of consecutive nodes are neighbors of each other in $G'_w$ and no node appears more than once in the set.
-Let $S(k)$ be the cluster of radius $k$ in $G'_w$ with center at the origin, i.e., $S(k)$ is the set of all $m$-blocks on $G'_w$ for which $\Delta(0,x) \le k$, where $\Delta$ denotes the length (i.e., cardinality) of the shortest path on $G'_w$, $0$ denotes the node at the origin in $G'_w$, and $x$ denotes an arbitrary node in $G'_w$.
-Let $\partial S(k)$ denote the surface of $S(k)$, i.e., the set of all the nodes in $G'_w$ such that $\Delta(0,x)=k$.
-Let $A_k$ be the event that there exists a path of bad $m$-blocks joining the origin to some vertex in $\partial S(k)$.
-Let the \textit{radius} of a bad cluster (i.e., cluster of bad $m$-blocks) be defined as
+Let us re-normalize (i.e., partition and rescale) $G_w$ into $m$-blocks starting from the $m$-block centered at the origin (see Figure~\ref{fig:goodbad}) and define the graph $G'_w := (\mathcal{V}',\mathcal{E}')$ where the set of vertices $\mathcal{V}'$ is the set of all $m$-blocks and the set of edges $\mathcal{E}'$ is the set of all pairs of $m$-blocks that are horizontally, vertically, or diagonally adjacent.
+By a \textit{bad node} in $G'_w$ we mean a node corresponding to a bad $m$-block.
+We define a path in $G'_w$ as an ordered set of bad nodes in this graph such that each pair of consecutive nodes are adjacent in $G'_w$ and no node appears more than once in the set.
+Given any bad node $x$, we denote by $S(x)$ the set composed of all nodes for which there is a path to node $x$.
+The boundary of $S(x)$, denoted by $\partial S(x)$, is the set of nodes in $S(x)$ which are adjacent to some node not in $S(x)$.
+The distance $\Delta(y,z)$ between any two nodes in $S(x)$ is the cardinality of the shortest path that connects them.
+Let $\partial S_k(x)$ be the set of nodes on the boundary of $S(x)$ that are at distance $k$ from $x$ and $A_k(x)$ be the event that there exists a path of bad nodes joining $x$ to some node in $\partial S_k(x)$.